pgEdge/spock/README.md

 not replicated to the replica.

 ### Sequences

+We strongly recommend that you use our new [Snowflake Sequences](https://github.com/pgEdge/snowflake-sequences) rather than using the legacy sequences described below.

 The state of sequences added to replication sets is replicated periodically and not in real-time.
 Dynamic buffer is used for the value being replicated so